gitalyx/gitalyx-dotfile/README.md

 ### Why

-This is my dotfiles from configs to scripts the wm is awesome wm it is kinda beautiful with over 300 wallpapers from distrotube.
+This is my dotfiles from configs to scripts the wm is hyprland it is kinda beautiful with over 300 wallpapers from distrotube.

 ### dependencies